alexbsec/invarpy/README.md

-# invarpy package v1.2.1
+# invarpy package v1.3.0

 - Package that includes several methods to compute statistical translation non-invariance of primarly, but not limitted to, scalar cosmological fields.

+## Updates on v1.3.0

+- New method called invarpy.py that calculates the first kind estimator and its bias through pbc configuration space method for a three-dimensional field.

+## Older versions updates

-## Updates v1.2.1
+## Updates on v1.2.1

-- All methods are working;
+- All 1D methods are working;
 - Removed unnecessary package functools;
 - Now every method takes the same input.
 This means that for a configuration space routine, input field is the field in configuration space, whereas for a Fourier space routine, input field is